Social Studies

 History Lessons | Stanford History Education Group - Teaches students how to investigate historical questions by employing reading strategies such as sourcing, contextualizing, corroborating, and close reading.
 Resources are downloadable with free account.

-NJCSS.ORG| New Jersey Council for Social Studies: Teacher resources, lessons and additional links for social studies education.
+NJCSS.ORG| New Jersey Council for Social Studies: Teacher resources, lessons, and additional links for social studies education.

 Notable Social Studies Trade Books for Young People | NCSS - Annual listing of books for children in grades K-12 that emphasize human relations, represent a diversity of groups and are sensitive to a broad range of cultural experiences, present an original theme or a fresh slant on a traditional topic, are easily readable and of high literary quality, and have a pleasing format and, when appropriate, illustrations that enrich the text.

-Smithsonian Learning Lab - Create your own interactive learning experiences-or adopt exemplars made by teachers and Smithsonian experts.
+Smithsonian Learning Lab - Create your own interactive learning experiences or adopt exemplars made by teachers and Smithsonian experts.

-Social Studies Activities And Lessons - Explore the past and learn about the present with resources on government, history, economics, and more.
+Social Studies Activities and Lessons | PBS Learning Media - Explore the past and learn about the present with resources on government, history, economics, and more.
 Discover thousands of social studies activities, lessons, and interactive resources for all grades.

 Social Studies Lesson Plans | Teacher.org - Features a variety of Social Studies lessons written by teachers from all over the United States.

-Social Studies Lesson Plans - Kickstart your students' growth while learning about the past and present with education.com's social studies lesson plans!
+Social Studies Lesson Plans | Education.com - Kickstart your students' growth while learning about the past and present with education.com's social studies lesson plans!

 Teachinghistory.org - Designed to help K–12 history teachers access resources and materials to improve U.S. history education in the classroom.
 Provides lesson plans and best practices.
 Funded by the U.S. Department of Education and the Center for History and New Media.